p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 In FP errors are not thrown as they would be in pure Java.
 Instead, they are returned from methods similar to non-error values.
 This allows us to visualize programs as pipelines, through which errors flow alongside non-error results.

 Just one remark here.
-One might argue whether the word 'pipeline' is appropriate or not.
+One might argue whether the word _pipeline_ is appropriate or not.
-Why not simply 'stream'?
-I find 'pipeline' accurate as streams need to flow through something.
+Why not simply _stream_?
+I find _pipeline_ accurate as streams need to flow through something.
-From all such 'somethings' first thing which comes to my mind is 'pipeline'.
+From all such _somethings_ first thing which comes to my mind is _pipeline_.
 And it stays in there after giving it a reasonable amount of thoughts.

 Have a look at the pictures below: